 These new “projectivized” equations do have a solution in projective coordinates.
 Namely, the point .
 This point does not lie on our affine plane at all, because we chose our affine plane to specifically be that subset of where .
 Rather, it is “infinitely far away”.

-The set of all points are therefore the “points at infinity” with respect to this copy of that lives inside , and there aren’t that many of them: there’s point for each number , forming an (affine) line, plus the point .
-Together, we call this “line at infinity”3.
-Thus is simply with one additional line added.
+The set of all points are therefore the “points at infinity” with respect to this copy of that lives inside , and there aren’t that many of them: there’s one for every direction in , and all parallel lines in pointing in that direction meet at the same point.
+Thus is simply with one additional line added, that sort of circles around the horizon of .
 This is an intuitive reason that deserves to be called a 2d plane—It is much more like than the original that it was constructed from.

 Projective algebraic curves

 Finally, for this rather long and challenging post, we’ll consider solutions of equations in the projective plane.
 There’s a problem.
 Suppose I have an equation, like .
 A triple of coordinates such as satsifies this equation.
 However, , which when considered as projective coordinates is the same point as , does not.
 The fix for this is to consider the solutions of homogeneous equations only.
 These are equations in which every term is of the same degree.
 So for example, is homogeneous, but is not.
 Since we’re studying conics, which we defined to be algebraic curves of degree 2, we require every term to be of degree 2.
 This means that if we have the general conic equation